VeritasSoftware/AspNetCore.Security.Jwt/README.md

 # AspNetCore.Security.Jwt
 Asp Net Core Jwt Bearer Token Security package.

-Add Jwt Security to your ASP NET Core 2.0 app in the blink of an eye!!
+*	Add Jwt Security to your ASP NET Core 2.0 app in the blink of an eye!!

-Even gives you an out of the box TokenController to issue Jwt tokens.
+*	Even gives you an out of the box TokenController to issue Jwt tokens.

-And integrates that Contoller into your app automatically.
+*	And integrates that Contoller into your app automatically.

-Also, add Security to Swagger!
+*	Also, add Security to Swagger UI!

 Add a reference to the package and...